 BRIEF FOR COMPOSERS

-About Sounds in the City
+About City of Sounds

-Sounds in the City is a programme of work including a series of five composer residencies, a student CPD programme and a roll out of the Minute of Listening project to primary schools in Hull.
+City of Sounds is a programme of work including a series of five composer residencies, a student CPD programme and a roll out of the Minute of Listening project to primary schools in Hull.

 It is supported by the Paul Hamlyn Foundation and is being delivered by the PRSF in partnership with Hull City of Culture as part of the New Music Biennial 2017 and aims to extend and create a legacy for NMB in Hull.